Eyes Wide Shut, 1999

 Eyes Wide Shut location: the interior of Victor Ziegler's ‘New York’ mansion: Luton Hoo, Bedfordshire

 The party interior, though, where Dr Bill Harford (Tom Cruise) attends to a guest after she ODs on a speedball, was filmed at Luton Hoo, Hotel, Golf and Spa, near Luton in Bedfordshire.
 A popular filming location, Luton Hoo was once open to the public but has since been turned into a luxury hotel.
-It’s famously featured in Four Weddings and a Funeral.
+It’s famously featured in Four Weddings and a Funeral, as a 'French chateau in 1964 Pink Panther sequel A Shot in the Dark and as 'Shrublands' health club in rogue Bond movie Never Say Never Again.

 Eyes Wide Shut location: the interior of ‘Club Sonata’: Madame JoJo’s, Brewer Street, Soho, London

-The interior of ‘Club Sonata’, the New York jazz club, is Madame JoJo's, Brewer Street, in Soho.
+The exterior of ‘Club Sonata’, the New York jazz club, is on the Pinewood set, but the interior is Madame JoJo's, Brewer Street, in Soho.

 Eyes Wide Shut location: the ‘Greenwich Village’ stalker: Worship Street, London EC2

 Most of the ‘Greenwich Village’ street scenes were shot on the elaborately detailed outdoor set at Pinewood (the proliferation of T-junctions is a dead giveaway), but for a few shots, London streets were dressed as New York.

 After leaving the apartment of hooker Domino, Dr Bill is stalked by a sinister man as he walks along Hatton Garden, where New York-style payphones were installed between numbers 32 and 38.
-The stalker, apparently across the street, is on Worship Street, EC2, just off City Road near Old Street in the City (look out for the real Nicon House, 21 Worship Street, in the background).
+The stalker, who appears to be across the street, is actually on Worship Street, EC2, just off City Road near Old Street in the City (look out for the real Nicon House, 21 Worship Street, in the background).
 Berner Street and Eastcastle Street also became ‘Greenwich Village’.

 Eyes Wide Shut location: the edgy pool game: Lanesborough Hotel, Hyde Park Corner, London

 The Royal Suite of the luxurious Lanesborough, 1 Lanesborough Place, SW1, the converted hospital occupying a prestigious spot opposite Hyde Park Corner, is the site of the edgy pool-game meeting between Bill and Ziegler.

 Eyes Wide Shut location: ‘Somerton', the 'Long Island' mansion: Mentmore Towers, Mentmore, Buckinghamshire